 The Harbor Seafood Mart building is planned to be demolished and the site redeveloped with a new Pier Walk building of comparable size and use allocation, which will consist of an improved fish processing facility with sufficient parking and loading/unloading spaces to support the operation, as well as ancillary retail and restaurant uses related to and supportive of the commercial fish processing uses in the building.
-The development will be designed so that the commercial fishing use will be able to continue to utilize and maintain the existing fish unloading dock, with direct. unrestricted of access ioint use the to pier/dockside facilities.
+The development will be designed so that the commercial fishing use will be able to continue to utilize and maintain the existing fish unloading dock, with direct. unrestricted joint use access to of the pier/dockside facilities.
 The new facility will be large enough to support both the current capacity requirements of the fishing industry, and allow for the expansion of services for seafood processing.
 The Precise Plan underlying the portion of the new Pier Walk building nearest the unloading dock will have a land use designation of Commercial Fishing to provide for the retention of valued commercial fishing activities.
 The facility will be integrated with the surrounding public walkways and plazas with opportunities for public viewing and access opportunities.

 In conjunction with the reconfiguration of the fishing facility, the Precise Plan will also be designated as Park/Plaza to allow for the construction of a new three-acre bayfront public park on the north end of the site.
 The open space provided by the new bayfront park will enhance pedestrian and visual access to the Bay, as well as create a pleasant rest area and viewing place along the Embarcadero promenade for event gatherings and public activities.
-Adjoining parking areas will reconfigured and enhanced also be with landscaping and pedestrian linkages to the surrounding uses.
-The parking areas are intended to serve the public park, commercial fishing and recreation reactivated Police uses, Old Headquarters building, as well as Seaport Village.
+Adjoining parking areas will also be reconfigured and enhanced and pedestrian landscaping linkages to the surrounding uses.
+The parking areas are intended to serve the public park, commercial fishing and reactivated recreation uses.
+Old Headquarters building, as well as Seaport Village.